ucsd-cse125-sp24/group1-website/content/weekly-reports/week-08.md

 ### Killian

+1. My concrete goals for this week was to concept a finalized version of the map so I can start concepting it this week.
+2. This week I was able sketch the finalized version of the map but since I was home with no access to my PC, I couldn't do much more than that.
+3. For this week, I mostly kind of met my goal but I wish I could've done a more thorough drawing.
+4. Next week, I want to focus on modeling everything else that we need for the game, along with a solid version of the map.
+5. I don't think I learned anything new this week, except for maybe more about exporting Blender files
+6. I feel a little worried this week because I kind of took a week off from modeling but I think I can catch up with work this week.

 ### Sean

 The reason why I missed last week's meeting was purely because I overslept my alarm.
 However, I suppose it worked out because I later tested for Covid!
 I was fortunate enough to have a very mild experience with Covid---I got over it a lot faster than a normal cold, and I didn't feel too bad.
 Since I had to isolate, and I didn't have much homework this week, I was able to spend a lot of time working on the game!